-As educators we can do things differently to develop these skills.
+As educators, we can do things differently to develop these skills.
 For example, in the interpreting step, does clinical paperwork require students to capture trending data?
 Is the patient improving or worsening?
 This is an important noticing skill of clinical reasoning that leads to the outcome of a correct clinical judgment.

 Tanner’s Clinical Judgment Model was used to provide the foundation of the NCSBN model of clinical judgment and aligns with each of the six steps of the NCSBN model.
 See how the models overlap.

-KeithRN case studies are unlike any other case studies available to educators because they integrate Tanner’s Clinical Judgment Model with open-ended questions, come in different levels of complexity, and have a consistent structure.
+KeithRN case studies are unique and unlike any other case studies available to educators because they integrate Tanner’s Clinical Judgment Model with open-ended questions, come in different levels of complexity, and have a consistent structure.
 These case studies are an effective tool for practicing clinical reasoning skills that lead to clinical judgment.

 The new Faculty Guide to Develop Clinical Judgment empowers educators with educational best practices and practical strategies to effectively develop clinical judgment in the class, clinical, simulation, and virtual settings!